The Best Triathlon Watch for you – Sorted

 However, the older Garmin Forerunner 935 still represents the best bang for your Garmin pro-tri buck, turn off some of the battery-eating features for your Ironman and all will be fine.
 I sold my 935 for a 945 but now regret it in some ways as I don’t really need the ‘smarts’ of the 945.

 - Detailed Review: Garmin Forerunner 945

 Best Budget Triathlon Watch

-The Best Budget Triathlon Watch is the Sigma id.TRI at around $/£150
+The Best Budget Triathlon Watch is the Sigma id.TRI at below $/£150

 Sorry that you’ve never heard of it.
 You will be seriously amazed by the wealth of techy features and connectivity of this small-format watch.
 It has the features that most recreational triathletes will want it to do but you might not like its looks for 24×7 usage.

 Here are lists of the best for each price category.